eserlxl/lightXDE/docs/polkit-support.md

-# Polkit Integration for lightXDE
+# Polkit Integration for lightXDM

-This document explains how `lightXDE` integrates with Polkit to provide support for USB auto-mounting, power management, and session actions (like reboot, suspend, logout) without needing a display manager.
+This document explains how `lightXDM` integrates with Polkit to provide support for USB auto-mounting, power management, and session actions (like reboot, suspend, logout) without needing a display manager.

 ---